basiralab/mCOCO/README.md

 - **Population-Level Learning**: Builds a group-level CBT template from ASD subjects using cross-validation.

+## Dataset Description

+The dataset provided in this repository is a portion of the full dataset used in our study.
+It consists of preprocessed functional data from:

+- **73 individuals** with Autism Spectrum Disorder (ASD)
+- **77 typically developing (TD)** controls

+To access the complete dataset, please refer to the ABIDE (Autism Brain Imaging Data Exchange) repository at: [https://fcon_1000.projects.nitrc.org/indi/abide/](https://fcon_1000.projects.nitrc.org/indi/abide/)

 ## Project Structure

 ### 1. CBT Generation with Reservoir Computing